SEMICeu/documentation/toolchain.md

 In SEMIC _publication_ repository can be found the **source code for the CircleCI automation** (13).

-The organisation and setup of the workflow of the **CircleCI workflow**, is instead extensively documented in OSLO _template_ repository (14).
+The organisation and setup of the **CircleCI workflow**, is instead extensively documented in OSLO _template_ repository (14).
-The CircleCI workflow will execute in some steps software available as public Docker images.
+The CircleCI workflow will execute in some of its steps software that are available as public Docker images.
 These images are build from the following open source repositories:
   - [OSLO-EA-to-RDF](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF)
   - [OSLO-Specificationgenerator](https://github.com/Informatievlaanderen/OSLO-SpecificationGenerator)